 Meet the Jury

-The jury shall represent the highest possible level of expertise in the field of daylight research and daylight architecture, including relevant and comprehensive knowledge of the international scientific and architectural world.
+The Daylight Award jury represents the highest possible level of expertise in the field of daylight research and daylight architecture, including relevant and comprehensive knowledge of the international scientific and architectural world.
 In terms of merit, recognition and knowledge, the members are expected to be outstanding and highly respected by the international community.

 The jury comprises at least six and no more than nine members.
 The jury should have members from at least three different countries and should not have more than two members from the same country.